Sameersah/student-repository/README.md

-# SJSU Student Information System
+# SJSU Student Information System-

 ## Description
 This project is a Student Information System for San Jose State University.
 It provides student information of the students data present in the CSV file.